zhouzypaul/zhouzypaul.github.io/index.md

 <br/>
 Hi there!
 Welcome to my home page.

 I'm Zhiyuan; my friends call me Paul.
-I'm an AI researcher and ML engineer.

 I recently graduated from Brown University with an Sc.B. in Computer Science and Applied Math.
-I spent a lot of time doing research on reinforcement learning, and I was fortunate to be advised by professors [George Konidaris](https://cs.brown.edu/people/gdk/) and [Michael L Littman](https://www.littmania.com) under Brown's [BigAI Initiative](http://bigai.cs.brown.edu).
+I am interested in reinforcement learning, and I was fortunate to be advised by professors [George Konidaris](https://cs.brown.edu/people/gdk/) and [Michael L Littman](https://www.littmania.com) at Brown.
 Check out my [research page](/research/) for more information.
-I will soon start my CS Ph.D. at [Berkeley AI Research](https://bair.berkeley.edu) in the fall.
+I will soon start my CS Ph.D. at [UC Berkeley](https://www.berkeley.edu) in the fall.

 Outside of this, I like to jam on my guitar, play badminton, and watch standups and movies.
 If this one-sentence description doesn't satify your curiosity, check out [this](/personal/) page.